Skip to content

 One in four Americans lives with a mental health problem each year.
 Yet, far too many, up to two-thirds go without treatment.
 Just as CPR training helps a layperson without medical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis.

 The Mental Health First Aid program is an interactive session which runs 8 hours.
+This course spans across two (4 hour) days.
 Participants who attend all 8 hours receive a certificate in Mental Health First Aid.
-This certification must be renewed every three years, and introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews common treatments.
+This certification must be renewed every three years and introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews common treatments.

 Participants Will Learn: